 2014 was a perfect storm of negative factors against Bill Bailey, a good man with a fine record of public service.
 He carried the Democratic flag when others would not and he received minimal party support, most conspicuous by its absence in Democratic-dominated Monroe County.

-2016 saw a new record losing margin for a 9th District Democratic candidate in spite of being a presidential election year and having the highest voter turn out in modern times, 57%.
+2016 saw a new record losing margin for a 9th District Democratic candidate in a presidential election year in spite of having the highest voter turn out in modern times, 57%.
 The losing margin was -13.7% or 44,164 votes.

 2018 was more of the same with Liz Watson losing by 13.0% of the votes cast.
 Interestingly, the voter turn out only dropped in this non-presidential election year from 57% in 2016 to 51% in 2018.
 The larger than usual off-year voter turn out nationally – in evident reaction to Trump’s election – did result in the Democratic party decisively taking back the US House, but the 9th remained firmly in the grasp of the Republican party and a reelected Hollingsworth.